Skip to main content

 What Are the Documented Long Term Side Effects?

-The profile of clomiphene citrate in men has been a subject of clinical investigation, with several studies providing valuable data.
+The long-term safety profile of clomiphene citrate in men has been a subject of clinical investigation, with several studies providing valuable data.
 Research following men on continuous therapy for periods exceeding three years offers a clear perspective on potential side effects.
 These are generally reported as mild and occur in a relatively small percentage of patients.

 A retrospective study of 400 men, with 120 of them on therapy for over three years, found that only 8% reported side effects.
 The most common of these were changes in mood, visual disturbances, and breast tenderness.
 It is important to contextualize these findings; the vast majority of men on long-term clomiphene therapy report significant symptom improvement without any adverse events.